 The protection from seizure does not extend to in-house counsel, unless the correspondence in the in-house counsel's possession constitutes defence communication with external counsel.

-Witnesses can refuse testimony for the reasons set out in Sections 383 et seq of the Code on Civil Procedure, ie, for a refusal to testify on personal grounds.
-For instance, a witness does not have to testify against close relatives.
+Generally, witnesses can refuse testimony for the reasons set out in Sections 383 et seq of the Code on Civil Procedure, for instance, a witness does not have to testify against close relatives.
 Section 384 contains a list of factual reasons that would allow to refuse testimony, eg, if the testimony would entail the risk of being prosecuted for a criminal offence or an administrative offence (nemo tenetur).

-The draft amendment to the ARC contains a severe – and likely too far-reaching – restriction to the principle of nemo tenetur.
-In case of requests for information (also in the context of dawn raids), the addressee may also have to provide self-incriminating information if the FCO cannot obtain this information otherwise.
+However, the tenth amendment to the ARC contains a severe – and possibly too far-reaching – restriction to the principle of nemo tenetur.
+In case of requests for information (also in the context of dawn raids), the addressee may have to provide self-incriminating information if the FCO cannot obtain this information otherwise.
 The relevant information may then be used against the undertaking.
-The use against the natural person providing the information would, however, require their prior consent.
+Use against a natural person providing the information would, however, require their prior consent.

 Under the FCO's Leniency Notice, only full and constant co-operation can lead to a reduction of fines.
 Any refusal to co-operate, even in case of informal requests for information, bears significant risks.